Cultural Protocols and practices in Creative Arts

 - Blak Douglas (visual arts focus)

-Each film is accompanied by a viewing guide with conversation prompts to facilitate discussions and assess and build student knowledge and understanding of Protocols for collaborating with Aboriginal and Torres Strait Islander Communities and engaging with Cultural works.
+Each film is accompanied by a viewing guide with conversation prompts to facilitate discussions and assess and build student knowledge and understanding of Protocols for collaborating with Aboriginal and/or Torres Strait Islander Communities and engaging with Cultural works.
 These prompts could also help spark conversations within the local school community.

 Stephen Page – artistic kinship systems